Seanan McGuire: Literary awards

 McGuire holds the record for most Hugo Award nominations in a single year, with five nominations in 2013.
 McGuire was the first author to win the American Library Association's Alex Awards for two consecutive years.
 She has been nominated for the Hugo Award for Best Series every year since its inception in 2017.

 In 2010, Feed was recognized as #74 out of the 100 top thriller novels of all time by NPR.
 It was also recognized as a Publishers Weekly Best Books of 2010.

 In 2012, McGuire (as Mira Grant) was inducted in to the Darrell Awards Hall of Fame for the best American Mid-South regional speculative fiction.

 Filk awards

 Pegasus Award presented by the Ohio Valley Filk Festival.

+Personal life

+McGuire was diagnosed as autistic in 2020 and has attention deficit hyperactivity disorder.
+She identifies as pansexual, bisexual, and demisexual.